New York's 11th congressional district: History

 Prior to the 2012 redistricting, most of the territory currently located in the 11th district had been located in New York's 13th congressional district, while the 11th district was located entirely in Brooklyn and had a majority African-American population.
 Most of the territory located within the old 11th district is now located in New York's 9th congressional district.
 The old 11th district was the subject of The Colbert Reports Better Know a District segment on December 15, 2005, and September 4, 2012.

+January 2026 redistricting lawsuit

+New York County acting Supreme Court Justice Jeffrey Pearlman ruled that the map of New York's 11th congressional district (NY-11) is unconstitutional in mid-January 2026.
+The New York State's Independent Redistricting Commission will redraw the map by February 6, 2026 (before the 2026 primary election day for congressional candidates); the New York State Legislature has to approve the new map.
+Areas of New York's 10th congressional district will be swapped to accomplish certifying the new map for NY-11.
+In October 2025, four Staten Island residents filed a lawsuit citing that the district lines prevent voters of color (people of indigenous and/or Black African and/or Spanish-speaking ancestry) who are registered Democrats and vote Democrat living along the border of the district in Brooklyn and people living on Staten Island from electing Democrats or a candidate of color within NY-11.
+The decision by Acting Justice Pearlman to declare the district's lines unconstitutional was upheld by the intermediate appeals court in February 2026.
+However, the Supreme Court of the United States blocked the redistricting attempt on March 2, keeping the district intact.

 Current composition

 The current 11th district includes the entirety of the New York City borough of Staten Island and part of the borough of Brooklyn.
 Brooklyn neighborhoods in the district include: